-In 2008, four veterans from top wireless service provider organizations got together to discuss an idea.
+In 2008, three veterans from top wireless service provider organizations got together to discuss an idea.

 With the first widely adopted smartphone released in June of the previous year, the industry was poised for explosive growth stemming from the shift in cellphone user behavior that would reshape the wireless industry and forever transform the world around us.